patoui/docker-lemp-setup/README.md

 # docker-lemp-setup
-Docker files for setting up LEMP with No
+Docker files for setting up LEMP with Node